Quarterican-KJ/wpbenchmark/README.md

 Project created using Largaon<br/>

-This demonstrates the understanding of Custom Wordpress themes,  <br/>
+This demonstrates the understanding of Custom Wordpress themes, using Advaced Custom Fields Plugin.  <br/>

 ## Dependencies
 * Laragon to create and run a local WordPress enviornment with Apache and MySQL.
-* Node.js/NPM
-* Bootstrap
+* Bootstrap to handle responsiveness

-## Feature
-* Responsive Design
-* Mobile First
-* Single Page Website

 ## How to run
-* install `node` and `npm`
+* This site was created using a local enviornment.
+* Download and install 'Laragon' once Laragon is downloaded you can run the server which should allow you access to view the site
-* clone this repo with `git` or download and extract via zip
+* Clone this repo to your local machine
-* open terminal and change directory into project root
-* run `npm install`
-* run `npm start`, Use `npm run build` to run a production build version.
-* open browser to `localhost:3000`
+* When both Laragon and this repo are downloaded you can navitage your web browser to http://wpbenchmark.test/ to access the wordpress panel
+* Please Email me @ Sbabcock20@gmail.com to gain access to the login credentials if you do not already have them.
+* Once logged in you can navigate the wordpress UI and view the site.
-* enjoy!
+* Enjoy!
-* For more information on running a production build please visit https://reactjs.org/docs/optimizing-performance.html#use-the-production-build

 -----
 # Steven Babcock
-### Web & Mobile Developer
+### Front End Web Developer